Internal · Instructor Reference

 C.Preflight Inspection

-Obj: systematic walk-around per checklist; structural + control + ballast + towline + release inspection; oxygen system if applicable.
+Obj: systematic walk-around per checklist; structural + control + ballast inspection; towline + tow hitch + weak link + release inspection; oxygen system if applicable.

 Std: identifies all required items; recognizes a discrepancy that affects airworthiness.